elap733/NBA-Injuries-Analysis/README.md

 ### Data Sources
 1. **NBA Injury Data**

-   NBA injury data was scraped from the website [Prosport Transactions](http://prosportstransactions.com/).
+   NBA injury data was scraped from the website [Prosports Transactions](http://prosportstransactions.com/).
 This site maintains an open-source archive of sports "transactions", including "the most complete database of pro basketball transactions available".
 For the purposes of this analysis two complementary "transaction" types were particularily useful:
    * **"Missed games due to injury/personal reasons"**
       * This transaction type occurs when a player misses game while on their team's Active List (each team is only allowed to keep 11 players on its active list).
 These missed game events are typically short duration (1-3 games)
    * **"Movement to/from injured/inactive list (IL)"**